bcdev/dashi/docs/components.md

-Given here is a list of the components supported by chartlets.
+Given here is a list of the components supported by Chartlets.

-Using the Python package, they can be imported from the `chartlets.components` module, e.g.
+Using the Python package `chartlets`, the related component classes can be imported from the `chartlets.components` module, e.g.

 ```python
 from chartlets.components import Checkbox
 ```

+## Classes

 ::: chartlets.components.Box